wp-plugins/posts-in-sidebar/readme.txt

 6. Displaying the full set of items (categories, date, author, tags, and so on).

 == Changelog ==

+= 1.23 =

+* NEW: the widget can be hidden now if no posts are found (props by der_velli).
+* NEW: Added the option to display the full size of the featured image (props by Ilaria).
+* Moved plugin's functions files into subfolder.
+* Moved plugin's functions into separate file.
+* Added debugging tools.
+* Fixed one undefined index notice.
+* Updated the Hebrew translation (thanks to Ahrale).
+* Code improvements.

 = 1.22 =